jlumpe/obsidian-spacekeys/README.md

 ### Vim mode leader key

+(Note: the experimental "activate on space" setting can be enabled to achieve this behavior without needing to install an additional plugin).

 Those using Vim keybindings may want to use a different/additional keybinding depending on the current Vim mode.
 This can be done with the help of the [obsidian-vimrc-support](https://github.com/esm7/obsidian-vimrc-support)